aws-ia/terraform-aws-eks-blueprints/docs/add-ons/aws-load-balancer-controller.md

 ### GitOps Configuration

-The following properties are made available for use when managing the add-on via GitOps
+The following properties are made available for use when managing the add-on via GitOps.

 ```
 awsLoadBalancerController = {
   enable             = true
   serviceAccountName = "<service_account_name>"
 }
 ```